 I connected the amp to a 50 Ohm dummy load and my FT817.
 I applied 13.8V and switched on....

 It worked.......(for about a minute)!
-But then it got hot and went pop!
+Then it got hot and went pop!
 When I took it apart I found a small piece of braid lying on the PCB, maybe this was the cause?
 A replacement power transistor was ordered, I replaced the faulty part and tried it again.

 Connected to my FT817 the amplifier works very well.
 I was able to control the power via the FT817 output as expected.
 I obtained a maximum power of about 70 Watts from the amplifier which seemed fine for initial testing.